 - Detach your income from your measure of success- Measure your financial success by what you saved or how little debt you have.
 Don’t measure it by your income.
 It’s like judging your health solely on the food that you eat.

 - Stop worrying so damn much about other people’s money- My income doesn’t and shouldn’t matter to you.
-Your least favorite co-workers’s income doesn’t and shouldn’t matter to you.
+Your least favorite co-worker’s income doesn’t and shouldn’t matter to you.
 Hell, your income shouldn’t matter to you as much as you think it should.

 - A lack of income is rarely THE problem- After nearly 15 years of looking at peoples’ financial lives, I can tell you with great confidence that “more income” rarely solves the problem.
 You generally can’t affect your income, you can affect your expenses.
 Worrying about something that you can’t directly control is pointless.
 We only have so much energy and focus that we can put towards our financial lives.
 Don’t waste it on stupid crap that you can’t change.